mschot/dbcalm-open-frontend/README.md

 # DBCalm Open Source Frontend

-The DBCalm frontend is a modern web application for managing database backups, built with React, TypeScript, and Vite.
+The DBCalm frontend is a modern web application for managing MySQL & MariaDB database backups, built with React, TypeScript, and Vite.

 ## Overview